 Area(s) of Expertise

-Clint Stevenson is an assistant professor in the Department of Food, Bioprocessing and Nutrition Sciences at North Carolina State University.
-He began his academic career as a freshman studying food science and eventually earned his B.S., M.S. and Ph.D. degrees in food science from three different institutions.
-Along the way, he gained real-world experience in the food industry through internships with Nestle, Kraft, General Mills, and Heinz, as well as a full-time job as a shift production/quality supervisor at Schreiber Foods.
+Clint Stevenson is an associate professor in the Department of Food, Bioprocessing and Nutrition Sciences at North Carolina State University.
+He began his academic career as a freshman studying food science and eventually earned his B.S. at the University of Idaho, M.S. at Purdue University and Ph.D. at NC State University.
+Prior to his current position, Clint worked in quality control and quality assurance through internships and jobs with Nestle, Kraft, General Mills, Heinz, and Schreiber Foods.

 Clint manages an instructional design lab that creates innovative learning objects and assesses their impacts on students’ knowledge, skills, interests in food science careers, and behavioral intentions.

 - Lead Instructor, Food Safety Preventive Controls Alliance

 - Lead Instructor, International HACCP Alliance

 - Certified HACCP Auditor